Shaheer Sheikh: Career

-Debut and early roles (2005–2012)
+Debut and early roles (2009–2012)

 After receiving his L.L.B., Sheikh began working for a law firm, after which he started a career as a photographer.
 He then went on to do modelling.
-In 2005, Sheikh made his screen debut with Sanya, where he portrayed Arjun Shekhawat opposite Rozzlin Pereira.
-Sheikh's first prominent role came in 2009 with Kya Mast Hai Life.
+In 2009, Sheikh made his screen debut with Kya Mast Hai Life.
 He portrayed Veer, a teenager who loves music opposite Nazneen Ghaani.
 In 2010, he portrayed Nana Sahib in Jhansi Ki Rani, replacing Satyajeet Dubey.

 From 2011 to 2012, Sheikh appeared in Navya..Naye Dhadkan Naye Sawaal, which proved to be his breakthrough.
 He portrayed Anant, a college student and traditional boy opposite Saumya Seth.
 The series received positive response and earned him the ITA Award for GR8!
 Performer of the Year.
 In 2011, Sheikh also portrayed Ritesh opposite Sheena Bajaj in Best Of Luck Nikki.
 In 2012, Sheikh appeared in an episode of the telefilm Teri Meri Love Stories opposite Mahhi Vij.